|Author:||Hans Ulrich Kempski|

 an interesting failure

-Unfortunately, there is only one way to put it: HUK failed.
+Unfortunately, there is only one way to put it: Kempski failed.
 But his failure is an interesting one.

 how to fail

-I don’t know much about Japan, so I am only going to bash HUK on one account there, one that is just too obvious to miss: Japan, he says, will have reached the peak of its economic ascent soon.
+I don’t know much about Japan, so I am only going to talk about Kempski’s assessment of the economy here: Japan, he says, will have reached the peak of its economic rise soon.
 Soon?
 Remember, we are in the mid-1950s.
 I’m not sure what “soon” is supposed to mean: 10 years?
 20?
 30?

-From what I know, the Japan of the mid-1950s is going to shift to a more liberal economy, and then, after finishing foreplay, it is going to slam the automotive and electronic industries of the United States and Europe for the next few decades.
+From what I know, the Japan of the mid-1950s shifted to a more liberal economy, and then went ahead and slammed the automotive and electronic industries of the United States and Europe for the next few decades.

-I am not going to list all the things that HUK got wrong.
+I am not going to list all the things that Kempski got wrong.
 It’s his general attitude that makes him both likeable and tragic.
 At one point he says:

 “…it is a relief, particularly for the foreign journalist, that both doublespeak and the inclination to show off Potemkin villages are unknown here.
 There hasn’t been another country in the world where I have been subjected to less propagandistic manipulation.”